Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 This allows to cache the resulting .skcd of the whole pipeline (cf `CircuitPipeline::GenerateDisplaySkcd`) using `segment2pixel.v` **content as cache key**.

-#### Segment to pixel use drawable functions to create the verilog circuit based on xsegment.png (configuration file)
+#### Segment2pixel use drawable functions to create the verilog circuit based on 7(x)segs.png (configuration file)
+7segs.png (or other) is parsed from an embedded resource into the executable, and prepared for later use (and some pre-computation is done based on the colors of the .png)

+>We can use other files like 14segs.png to handle segment based visual cryptography down the road

 ```cpp, editable
 namespace drawable {